CodeHermez/COS221-Practical-5-Group-23/Doc/GetTitles.md

 {
-  "return": "string or Array<string>", // The string "*" or an array of specific fields to return "limit": "integer", // A number between 1 and 100 indicating the number of results to return "sort": [
+  "return": "string or Array<string>", // The string "*" or an array of specific fields to return "limit": "integer", // A number between 1 and 100 indicating the number of results to return "sort": "string", // An string to sort by that field "order": "string", // "ASC" or "DESC" indicating the sort order "search": {
-    "string"
-  ], // An array of fields to sort by
-  "order": "string", // "ASC" or "DESC" indicating the sort order "search": {
     "type": "string", // Must be "tvshow" or "movie"